tannerBMC/enhanceIncrementalTeethLines/README.md

 Define data directories and parameters in dataParameterDefinitionTeeth.m.

+optimizeProjection.m does the automatic enhancement of the incremental teeth lines by finding a rotation angle which maximized standard devation of 1D intensity profiles orthogonal to the teeth lines after mean intensity projecton.

 The method is described in
 Tanner et al., Extended-field synchrotron microtomography for non-destructive analysis of incremental lines in archeological human teeth cementum, Proceedings of SPIE 11840 (2021) 1184019, DOI:10.1117/12.2595180